Aims of our Research Funding

 Within these criteria, we also support research and development of equipment and techniques to improve diagnosis, therapy and assistive technology (including orthoses, prostheses and aids to daily living) and encourage applications in the field of medical engineering.

-We find and fund the very best medical research, through peer review, to help save and change children’s lives.
+We find and fund some of the best medical research, through peer review, to help save and change children’s lives.
 Each year our expert Scientific Advisory Panel recommends research training fellowships and project grants most likely to deliver and we pride ourselves that our research is innovative and of a high standard as judged by rigorous peer review.

 We are a founder member of the Association of Medical Research Charities (AMRC), the national membership organisation of leading medical and health research charities.
 AMRC assesses our peer review processes every five years and has awarded Action Medical Research a certificate of 'Best practice in medical and health research peer review'.